mchalise/bitcoin-xpub-converter/README.md

 # Extended Public Key Address Generator

+*This is a simple micro serive to convert any extended key and to any type of address associated with Bitcoin Chain.( BTC, LTC, BCH, DASH)*

 1. Convert any extended key provided into all associated public extended key. (xPub, yPub, xPub)

 ***Endpoints and response***